 Webinar (2019-Oct-16) by Chris Want

-(You can also browse all our materials on Julia programming here.)
+(You can also browse some of our Julia programming materials here.)

 Webinar (2022-Feb-02) by Alex Razoumov